shanmukhram/BlitzAPI/example-app/multi-protocol/README.md

 # Multi-Protocol Example

-The ultimate demonstration of BlitzAPI's power: **One codebase, three protocols!**
+The ultimate demonstration of RamAPI's power: **One codebase, three protocols!**

 ## What This Demonstrates